dudfoKim/ETRI_openCV/README.md

-This repository has contained the XM Media project in ETRI.
+This repository has contained the XM Media and Giga Korea project in ETRI.

 ********************************************************************